top of page

 Conclusion: Why House Churches?

-Emphasize authentic faith and community-driven worship.
+• Emphasize authentic faith and Christ-centered gatherings.

-Encourage flexible and accessible gatherings.
+• Encourage flexible and accessible worship spaces.

-A sustainable, mission-oriented model for modern believers.
+• Offer a sustainable, mission-oriented model for modern believers

 Encouragement and Theological Rebuttal for